nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 you can modify as you wish.
 Your fork will be available at https://github.com/YourUserName/TheRepoName .

->   If you're worried that this seems weird or presumptuous - don't be; forking
+>   Don't worry if this seems weird or presumptuous - it's not; forking is a
->   is a very normal thing on GitHub and it doesn't functionally affect the
+>   very normal thing on GitHub and it doesn't obligate you to contribute
->   original project in any way or obligate you to contribute.
-You don't need
+>   further or functionally affect the original project in any way (other than
+>   incrementing their fork count).
+You don't need any special project
->   any special permissions to fork a public repo either - it's totally open!
+>   permission to fork a public repo either - they are totally open!

-Open the GitHub for Windows app and click on your profile on the left under the "GitHub" category.
+Open GitHub for Windows and click your profile name on the left under the "GitHub" category.
 The list of repositories in your account should show, including the repo that you just forked (if not, try refreshing).
 Hover the mouse pointer over the forked repo and click "Clone".
 All of the source code